Modeling Power Consumption¶

 StateBasedEpEnergyConsumer is a transceiver energy consumer model based on the radio mode and transmission/reception states.

-In order to simulate power consumption in a wireless network, the energy consumer model type must be configured for the transceivers.
+To simulate power consumption in a wireless network, the energy consumer model type must be configured for the transceivers.
 The following example demonstrates how to configure the power consumption parameters for a transceiver energy consumer model:

 *.host[*].wlan[*].radio.energyConsumer.typename = "StateBasedEpEnergyConsumer"